-What is a Product Qualified Lead (PQL) and why it matters for your SaaS
+What is a PQL and Why it Matters for your SaaS

 It might feel great to have tons of leads coming in to your SaaS product, but if they end up not converting or showing interest, it’s a sign your team is losing time and money.

 How does your team qualify leads and choose who to focus on?

 In this post, we’re going to explain the difference between a MQL, Marketing Qualified Lead, SLQ, Sales Qualified Lead, and a PQL, Product Qualified Lead and their importance.

 - Understand the importance of PQLs

 - How your SaaS product can grow with PQLs

 To better understand the importance of PQLs, let’s also take a look at SLQs and MLQs:

 What are MQLs?

 A Marketing Qualified Lead is one that has an idea about what your product could do to help them but hasn’t experienced it yet and has yet to try your product and make a decision.
 An MQL is someone who has engaged in a positive way with your brand’s marketing efforts but is likely not yet ready for personal contact.
 They are not likely fully disinterested but they are not highly likely to be committing to a purchase soon.
 This is typical for general marketing efforts: social media, emails, etc.